User Guide

 - The maximum size of the file is 10 MB.

-6. Summary tab - Completing the Registration
+6. Summary tab - complete the registration

 - Review the registration information summary.